jaslloyd/habit-tracker/README.md

 - [ ] As a user I want to be able to track my habits that don't have a specific timeframe. e.g. Daily habits

+- [ ] As a user I want to be able to add specific steps for completing a goal

+- [ ] As a user I want to be able to ...
 ## Technology Stack
 * Front-end
     * React